ChrisKlug/web-dev-workshop/labs/lab14/lab14.md

 sslPasswordParameter.WithParentRelationship(idsrv);
 ```

 Now, if you don't provide a value for the parameter, Aspire will ask you for one when it starts up.
-To make that experience a little better, we can include some metadata for the `sslPasswordParameter`
+To make that experience a little better, we can include some metadata for the `sslPasswordParameter`.

 ```csharp
 var sslPasswordParameter = builder.AddParameter("ssl-password", true)